Our Plumbing Heating System

 Another element of the design that I determined to be important was the control system.
 I could envision situations where I might only want certain parts of the system to be active.
 I divided the initial system up in to four zones, the fresh water tank, the grey water tank, the fresh water plumbing and the waste lines.
 The black water tank was inside the vehicle and I would be heating its drain line so I didn’t set up a zone for it.

 The first step was to thoroughly clean off the tanks and plumbing components with detergent and then isopropyl alcohol to ensure that the pads would adhere well.
-I adhered the pads to the tanks and then adhered the pipe heaters at 12″ intervals along the accessible freshwater PEX and ABS and PVC drain lines.
+I adhered the pads to the tanks and then adhered the pipe heaters at 12″ intervals along the accessible freshwater PEX, ABS and PVC drain lines.

 The line from the fresh water tank to the pump was made from a clear vinyl which would not withstand the heat from a pad so I built a PEX insert for the line and adhered a pad to it.